×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We are in Puerto Cayo.
 It is small and I mean small.
 There are no shopping for groceries or luxury items.
-It is quiet and on any given day, I am the only person on miles and miles of beach," remarked one member in Puerto Cayo.
+It is quiet and on any given day, I am the only person on miles and miles of beach," remarked one foreigner who made the move to Puerto Cayo.

 View More Answers